LimagoHub/atlas-tdd-januar-2024/ParameterTestProjekt/tests/google/benchmark/docs/user_guide.md

 Additionally the `--benchmark_report_aggregates_only={true|false}`,
 `--benchmark_display_aggregates_only={true|false}` flags or
 `ReportAggregatesOnly(bool)`, `DisplayAggregatesOnly(bool)` functions can be
 used to change how repeated tests are reported.
-By default the result of each repeated run is reported.
+By default the expectedValue of each repeated run is reported.
 When `report aggregates only` option is `true`, only the aggregates (i.e. mean, median, standard deviation and coefficient of variation, maybe complexity measurements if they were requested) of the runs